apptainer/apptainer-userdocs/singularity_and_docker.rst

 .. warning::

-   The ECR Docker credential helper cannot be used, as {Singularity}
+   The ECR Docker credential helper cannot be used, as {Project}
    does not currently support external credential helpers used with Docker, only reading credentials stored directly in the ``.docker/config.json`` file.